smdabdoub/phylotoast/README.md

 ##Documentation
 Full documentation for the scripts and code is available at the [qiime-tools documentation site](http://qiime-tools.readthedocs.org)

+##Citing
+A manuscript describing the qiime-tools software is currently in preparation.
+Until publication, please cite the github repository and the author: Shareef M. Dabdoub.

 ##References
 [1] J Gregory Caporaso, et al., *QIIME allows analysis of high-throughput community sequencing data*.
 Nature Methods, 2010; [doi:10.1038/nmeth.f.303](http://dx.doi.org/10.1038/nmeth.f.303)